Can you improve your blog writing skills?

 One word of caution.
 Don’t overuse your target keyword.
 If you use it too often in the body of your text, it will be classed as keyword stuffing.
 This will often result in a very low search engine ranking.

 The best blog writers build trust over time.
 They do this by becoming known as experts in their field.

 It can take years to build an online reputation and even longer for name recognition.
 If you are new to blogging or plan to start a blog, it seems like a long road ahead.

 But you can start immediately on building trust with your readers.
 There are two key factors to a great blog.
-The first is that you offer sound and well-researched advice or solutions on your topic.
+One is that you offer sound and well-researched advice or solutions on your topic.

-The second is that you talk to your readers in your blog writing.
+The other is that you talk to your readers in your blog writing.
 You can do this with very little effort by changing your writing point of view (POV).

 You might associate POV with storytelling and writing books.
-But it is a vital element in writing fantastic blog posts.
+But it is a vital element in writing fantastic blog posts too.

-In place of writing in the first person using I and me, change to using the second person point of view using you and your.
+In place of writing in the first person using I and me, change your writing to the second person point of view using you and your.

 With this simple change, you will be talking to and about your readers and not at them.

 Look at some of the best bloggers such as Neil Patel, Darren Rowse or Joanna Penn.
 When you read what they write, you will see that they write their popular posts mostly in the second person.